zachleigh/yarak/README.md

     }
 }
 ```
 `signature` is where you define your command's name, arguments, and options.
 This is discussed in detail below. `description` is where you can set a description message for your command to be displayed when using the console.
 The `handle` method will be called when the command is fired and is where you should write the logic for your command.
+It may be useful to extract the bulk of your logic to a separate service class.

 ##### Command Signature
-The command signature is written in the same way that it is used in the console and consists of three parts: the command name, arguments, and options.
+The command signature is written in the same way that the command will be used in the console and consists of three parts: the command name, arguments, and options.
 The command name must come first in the signature and can be namespaced by prefixing the command name with a namespace followed by a colon (':'):
 ```php
 protected $signature = 'namespace:name';
 ```